Malix-Labs/awesome_atomic/readme.md

   - [toolbox-images](https://github.com/akdev1l/toolbox-images) - a collection of container images for usage with the toolbox command.
 This is an attempt at providing more feature parity with regard to toolboxes for distributions other than Fedora.
   - [Toolbox GUI](https://github.com/Dvlv/toolbox-gui) - A graphical interface for interacting with Toolbox, written with GTK3 and Python
 - [Distrobox](https://github.com/89luca89/distrobox) - Tool for containerized command line environments on Linux, distribution agnostic, supports a wide variety of containers , works both with podman and docker - This is a great tool to start with on your existing distro to learn working with day-to-day container workflows.
+    - [BoxBuddy](https://github.com/Dvlv/BoxBuddy) - A GUI manager for your Distroboxes, made with Qt.
 - [devbox](https://github.com/jetpack-io/devbox) - Devbox is a command-line tool that lets you easily create isolated shells and containers.
 - [nsbox](https://github.com/refi64/nsbox) - Pet container manager based on systemd-nspawn and supporting DBus and desktop files.
 - [unbox](https://github.com/lopukhov/unbox) - New (a little bit experimental) implementation of a toolbox that does not rely on existing container engines like `podman` or `docker`, instead opting to use Linux namespaces directly to improve performance.